 Even though 2020, a year jinxed which may be remembered as the year that kids had least attended school, we are all hopeful that the coming year will bring the regular school life back to our children.

-This year the tiny tots who started their session in April 2020 were looking forward to the thrills of the new school, unfortunately, have been unable to step into the school premises and enjoy the classroom fun.
+In 2020, the tiny tots who started their session in April were looking forward to the thrills of the new school, unfortunately, have been unable to step into the school premises and enjoy the classroom fun.
 They have been limited to a short span of online interactions with their teachers and mates while they sing rhymes or jump and dance to the music.
-The most important aspect of the pre-primary schooling, the social interaction and peer bonding has been amiss for the toddlers and has kept parents on their toes balancing the schooling and working from home front simultaneously.
+The most important aspect of pre-primary schooling, the social interaction and peer bonding has been amiss for the toddlers and has kept parents on their toes balancing the schooling and working from home front simultaneously.

 As a parent, we look at various aspect of a school when we shortlist our prefered places of education for our child.
 This year though the criteria for this selection may further be more rigid and intricate.